giacomo270197/giacomo270197.github.io/assets/posts/Zero2Automated/FirstStage.md

 <a href="/assets/images/Zero2Automated/fs8.png"><img src="/assets/images/Zero2Automated/fs8.png" margin="0 250px 0" width="100%"/></a>

-At this point we can be certain that the decypted PE file was indeede the unpacked payload.
-Instead of dumping the PE from out sample memory, we can go and directly dump it from the second process memory, right before `ResumeThread` is called.
+At this point we can be certain that the decypted PE file was indeed the unpacked payload.
+Instead of dumping the PE from our sample memory, we can go and directly dump it from the second process memory, right before `ResumeThread` is called.
 This way we can be sure we are getting a complete and uncorrupted executable (since it was ready to run).

 <a href="/assets/images/Zero2Automated/fs9.png"><img src="/assets/images/Zero2Automated/fs9.png" margin="0 250px 0" width="100%"/></a>